 The staff of the dispatch office is also responsible for the coordination of any suburban response into the City of Chicago for any incident north of 22nd Street, as well as any suburban response to an incident at O’Hare International Airport.

 R.E.D.
 Center was recognized for excellence by the State of Illinois.
 Thus, R.E.D.
-Center was chosen to serve as the primary dispatch center for the coordination of any statewide responses of firefighting personnel and equipment, EMS personnel and equipment, hazardous materials response teams, and/or technical rescue teams.
+Center was chosen to serve as the primary dispatch center for the coordination of any statewide responses of firefighting personnel and equipment, EMS personnel and equipment, water rescue response teams, hazardous materials response teams, and/or technical rescue teams.
 When mobilization of these resources is made pursuant to the direction of the Illinois Governor’s office, R.E.D.
 Center coordinates the responses of these units to any natural or man-made disaster and any incident of terrorism within the State of Illinois or in another state as requested through a federal state-to-state mutual aid system (as was the case when Illinois mobilized 250+ fire apparatus and nearly 1,000 firefighters to New Orleans in the aftermath of Hurricane Katrina in 2005).

 Since 1977, R.E.D.
 Center has established itself as an efficient, cost-effective operation due to its sound management practices and its professional staff members, who are most dedicated to protecting their families, friends, and neighbors.
 The highly progressive Board of Directors and Joint Chiefs Authority remain committed to laying the groundwork for additional improvements that will insure R.E.D.
 Center’s continued progress and further success.